vinoshg/DSA-LeetCode/LeetCode.md

 4. Cycle Detection - Undirected Graph
 - Solution: 1.
 DFS recursion with parent element and visited array
 5. Topological Sort - DAG
-- Question: Directed Acyclic Graph(DAG) with no cycle (Not for non DAGs).
-It's a linear order of vertices u->v
+- Question: Directed Acyclic Graph(DAG) with no cycle (Not for non-DAGs).
+It's a linear order of vertices u->v (Dependency)
 - Solution: 1.
+DFS recursion with Stack
+6. Dijkstra’s Algorithm (Shortest Distance) - O(E+ElogV)
+- Question: Applicable only for a positive weight and its Greedy Algorithm
+- Solution: 1.
+BFS with Priority Queue as Pair(node, distance) and distance array initialize with Integer.MAX for all nodes except the source with relaxation condition dist[u] + edge.weight < dist[v] then dist[v] = dist[u] + edge.weight (u-current and v-neighbor node)
+7. Bellman Ford Algorithm (Shortest Distance) - O(E.V) More than Dijktra's
+- Question: The shortest distance for -ve weights and without a cycle.
+DP Algorithm - Perform relaxation in the loop V-1 times
+- Solution: 1.
+It's just a V-1 times loop and another i and j loop for relaxation with Dist array.
+(NO DFS/BFS/Visited array)